nrjones8/blog/content/muni-citations-on-rainy-days.md

 Anybody who rides MUNI regularly has had their Clipper Card checked by a fare inspector - anecdotally, it also seemed to me that my Clipper Card was being checked more often when it rained.
 Using data obtained from the SFMTA, it appears that rainy days do in fact result in more citations - but determining _why_ that's the case is a more complicated question.

-Based on citations issued from March 2017 to March 2018, SFMTA issued an **average of 156 citations on days that it rained, vs. 127 citations on days that it did _not_ rain.** Ridership (and as a result, citations) varies a lot on weekends vs. weekdays; looking just at weekdays, the pattern holds: an average of 171 citations were issued on rainy weekdays, vs. an average of 148 on weekdays that it did not rain.
-Of the 362 days analyzed, 53 days had rain.
+Based on citations issued from March 2017 to March 2018, SFMTA issued an **average of 156 citations on days when it rained, vs. 127 citations on days when it did _not_ rain.** Ridership, and as a result, citations, varies a lot on weekends vs. weekdays.
+Looking just at weekdays, the pattern holds: an average of 171 citations were issued on rainy weekdays, vs. an average of 148 on weekdays when it did not rain.
+Of the 362 days analyzed, 53 days were rainy.

-There are a number of other factors that may influence the number of citations given out on any given day - below, we'll see that none of them completely account for the increased rate on rainy days.
+There are a number of other factors that may influence the number of citations given out on any given day - below, we'll see that none of them completely accounts for the increased rate on rainy days.

 ## What about the day of the week?
 Does it rain more on high-ridership days?
-The day of week presumably also impacts how many citations fare inspectors hand out; people generally ride public transit less on weekends, so there are fewer people in total who could possibly be riding without having paid.
+The day of week presumably also impacts how many citations fare inspectors hand out.
+People generally ride public transit less on weekends, so there are fewer people in total who could possibly be riding without having paid.
 It's also possible that it _happened_ to rain more on days when people were taking public transit more often - looking at the one year of data, the 53 days of rain were not distributed evenly across all days:

 ![Rain by day of week](images/rain_by_day_of_week.png "Number of days it rained, by day of week")